Echelon EX15 Review | Great But I Found a Better Bike

 Quiet Belt Drive and Child-Safe Flywheel:

 Echelon’s EX-15 is a true example of masterful craftsmanship, built with a robust steel frame that will stand up to whatever you demand of it.
-The strong build of the EX-15 means that you can put this indoor bike through the ringer without fear of it giving out or feeling unsafe.
-One of the greatest advantages of picking the Echelon EX-15 is the high degree of adjustability which it features, and this is exemplified by the vertically and horizontally adjustable saddle and handlebars.
-The high degree of flexibility exhibited by the saddle and handlebars ensure that anyone who purchases the EX-15 will always be riding in comfort.back to menu ↑
+The strong build of the EX-15 means that you can put this indoor bike through the wringer without fear of it giving out or feeling unsafe.
+One of the greatest advantages of picking the Echelon EX-15 is the ability to sync with the Echelon cycling application.
+This means enables you to connect your smart device (IOS or Android) and track and save your daily progress on the app.

 Echelon EX-15 Smart Connect Fitness Bike Cons: